jRomn/EEG_ESP32_BLE_Module_Setup/README.md

 ## Step 1: BLE Controller Initialization (Hardware Layer)

+At this stage, we are working at the lowest level of the Bluetooth system — the controller layer.
+This corresponds to the physical radio hardware inside the ESP32.

+The process is analogous to powering up and configuring a dedicated Bluetooth radio chip, except this one is integrated into the ESP32 SoC.

 1. **Define the Controller Blueprint**:

+The first step is to define a configuration structure ( esp_bt_controller_config_t ) that “describes how the Bluetooth controller should operate”.

 ```c
 esp_bt_controller_config_t bt_cfg = BT_CONTROLLER_INIT_CONFIG_DEFAULT();
 ```

+The BT_CONTROLLER_INIT_CONFIG_DEFAULT() macro populates this structure with recommended defaults :

 - BLE-only or dual-mode, default memory allocation, hardware timing.
 - At this stage, it’s only a blueprint, no hardware is configured yet.

+-> | Note : At this point, the structure is only a blueprint—no HW is yet configured.

 2. **Initialize Controller**: